September 30, 2022

 ‘A national day of truth and reconciliation’ is a term adopted from the work of the Truth and Reconciliation Commission.
 The commission was initiated as a result of a survivor court settlement and paid for with $60-million from church and state.

-Every penny donated to Remember Me: A National Day of Remembrance will be used to support survivors and families on September 30th and will be contributed to Phyllis's Orange Shirt Society.
+Every penny donated to Remember Me: A National Day of Remembrance will be used to memorialize the children that never came home from school, support survivors and families on September 30th.

 Re-Imagining: ‘a national day of truth and reconciliation’.